Clement V. Rogers: Family lineage

-Clem's grandfather was Robert Rogers Sr., a Scotch-Irish immigrant and trader, who came to the area now known as West Virginia in 1800.
+Roger's paternal grandfather was Robert Rogers Sr., a Scotch-Irish immigrant and trader, who came to the area now known as West Virginia in 1800.
 Settling there, he married a half-Cherokee woman named Lucy Cordery.
-Their first son was Robert, Jr., who was born in 1815.
-This son married Sallie Vann in 1835.
-Sallie was also from a mixed-blood family, and said to be three-eights Cherokee.
-Robert Rogers, Sr. was apparently deceased before 1830, when the U.S. Congress passed the Indian Removal Act.
-By then, Robert Sr.'s widow, her son, Robert, and his two sisters were living in Georgia.
+Robert Jr. was their first son.

+By the time the U.S. Congress passed the Indian Removal Act in 1830, Robert Sr. had died and Lucy Cordery had brought her family to live in Georgia.
 After a group of mostly mixed-blood Cherokees signed the Treaty of New Echota in 1830, they decided that migrating west was inevitable and moved in 1832 to a tract of land near the boundary of Arkansas Territory and Indian Territory.

+Roger's mother Sallie was also from a mixed-blood family and was said to be three-eighths Cherokee.
+She was a sister of David Vann, who was closely related to the Cherokee chief James Vann.

-After Robert and Sallie built a two-story, five-room house near the community of Westville, in the Goingsnake District of Indian Territory, Robert established a prosperous farm in the new land, and their first child, Margaret, was born there in 1836.
-Their son, Clement Vann, familiarly known as "Clem", was born January 11, 1839.
+Robert Jr. and Sallie built a two-story, five-room house near the community of Westville, in the Goingsnake District of Indian Territory (what is now Maysville, Oklahoma), where Robert established a prosperous farm.
+Their first child, Rogers' sister Margaret, was born there in 1836.
+Rogers was born there on January 11, 1839.